ehhop/ehhapp/README.markdown

 It is usually simplest to install the `bundler` gem and then within your checkout's directory, run `bundle install` to install all required gems.

+Create a local config.yaml file.
+You can use this file to overload default options in config.dist.yaml.

 Then, run the EHHapp with `mkdir ehhapp-data && (cd ehhapp-data && git init) && rackup -p4567` and point your browser at <http://0.0.0.0:4567/>.